 There is no way to schedule repeating To-Do entries with free Essential PIM, but by creating all day repeating events you can effectively create a repeating tasks.
 They show up at the top of the calendar day grid.
 [EssentialPIM compared with Outlook]

-WinPIM is a product from China, and is based on a commercial product.
-You'd never guess it's from China from the English used in the product or website.
+WinPIM is a product from China that is based on a commercial product.

 WinPim is a complete, attractive program.
 It is intuitive and well-organized.
 It provides the options to attach notes, photos, files and other documents to almost every function.
 A portable version can be derived from the installed program.